 How to take out a $10,000 loan today

-If you’re looking for a $10,000 loan, there are lenders who offer a one-day turnaround time.
-This means that if you apply for a loan and it’s processed by a certain time, you can have the approved loan amount in your account on that same day.
+If you’re looking for a $10,000 loan, there are lenders that offer one-day turnaround.
+This means that if you apply for a loan and it’s processed by a certain time, usually before the end of the business day, you may be able to have the approved loan amount in your account that same day.